- aminophylline hydrate

 This information is intended for use by health professionals

-For a full list of excipients, see 6.1.
+For the full list of excipients, see 6.1.

 Prolonged release tablets

-PHYLLOCONTIN CONTINUS tablets 225 mg are pale yellow, film-coated, prolonged release tablets with the Napp logo on one side and SA on the other.
+PHYLLOCONTIN CONTINUS tablets 225 mg are pale yellow, round, film-coated tablets with the Napp logo on one side and SA on the other.

-PHYLLOCONTIN Forte CONTINUS tablets 350 mg are pale yellow, film-coated, prolonged release tablets with the Napp logo on one side and SA 350 on the other.
+PHYLLOCONTIN Forte CONTINUS tablets 350 mg are pale yellow, round, film-coated, tablets with the Napp logo on one side and SA 350 on the other.

 For the treatment and prophylaxis of bronchospasm associated with asthma, chronic obstructive pulmonary disease and chronic bronchitis.
 Also indicated in adults for the treatment of left ventricular and congestive cardiac failure.

 PHYLLOCONTIN CONTINUS tablets are indicated for use in adults and children aged 6 years and above.

 Aminophylline should not be used as the first drug of choice in the treatment of asthma in children.